Why Tweeting Away is SO Different Than Posting on Facebook

 Posting to Twitter From Facebook – A Big NO NO!

-For Facebook you would have to go your Facebook settings.
-There is a great tutorial here if you cannot locate it.
+Next, for Facebook you would have to go your Facebook settings.
+There is a great tutorial here if you cannot locate it on your own.

 [bctt tweet=”“Focus on how to be social, not on how to do social.” – Jay Baer”]